 A primer on SEO and how you can use it to boost your visibility and sales.

-- Add your city to that phrase.
-Ex. ‘social media manager Johannesburg.’
+- Add your city.
+E.g., ‘social media manager Johannesburg’

 - Type that into Google.

 Does your name come up in the search engine results pages (SERP)?
 If so, you’re doing great!
 Feel free to skip this post and go watch some Netflix.

 If not, you’ve just witnessed a good reason why you should invest in SEO.